As a deer longs for flowing streams, so my soul longs for you, O God.

 Psalm 43 Vindicate me, O God, and defend my cause against an ungodly people;

+from those who are deceitful and unjust deliver me!
 For you are the God in whom I take refuge; why have you cast me off?

 Why must I walk about mournfully because of the oppression of the enemy?